hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 journey of about six months or a year performed in the above manner, and there we generally used to rest for four months.
 It was on our return to Poona that we found time to ponder calmly over the object in view.
 We resolved to undertake any hazardous enterprise for the sake of our religion, but to refrain from such deeds as were not conformable to it.

 Whenever we thought of exerting ourselves in furthering our favourite object, the fear of our parents would stand in our way.
 On such occrsions we used to feel that we should also, like some boys who foresake their parents and betake themselves to the stage, throw off dependence and pursue the object in view.
-But when in this mood we considered the matter from a religious point of view, our conscience would not permit us to follow such a course.
-Consequently we abandoned that design and resolved that come what might, we would do what we could without foresaking our parents.
+But when in this mood we considered the matter from a religious point of view, our conscience would not permit us to follow such a course.+++(5)+++ Consequently we abandoned that design and resolved that come what might, we would do what we could without foresaking our parents.

 ### DESIRE TO PROCURE ARMS
 First of all, a desire to procure arms engrossed our minds.
 We knew that it was idle to realise that desire in British territory.
 Consequently, when we accompanied our father in his travels through the Nizam's territory, we made inquiries (concerning arms) in that State.
 But want of money came in our way there.
-Then after deliberation we came to the conclusion that it was not culpable to steal anything required for a religious purpose and thus prepared ourselves to do that.
-In a place called Bid we first bought a sword-stick for five rupees.
+Then after deliberation we came to the conclusion that it was not culpable to steal anything required for a religious purpose and thus prepared ourselves to do that.+++(5)+++ In a place called Bid we first bought a sword-stick for five rupees.
 We made up that amount partly by the sale- proceeds of our books and partly by the money we already possessed.
 Later on we stole a five- chambered revolver from the same shop.
 This was our first move in the direction of stealing arms.
 Subsequently, wherever we happened to travel we procured in any way we could whatever arms we came across.
 I cannot now enter into any details about this matter.
 We however, began to procure arms in this manner.

 ### THEN TO COLLECT MEN
 Then the thought occurred to us that we should now collect men.
 With this object in view we won over our friends who were our equals in age by discoursing with them on religious topics.
-But after the lapse of a few days we found that they could be of no use to us, because we needed such men as would carry out our orders, while the friends whom we had 969gathered together did not seem inclined to do this.
-Taking us to be illiterate, they used to make an ostentatious display of their learning in our presence.
-Moreover they did not seem to have that pure devotion to religion which we had.
-Consequently we broke off: our connection with them.
-Then on reflecting as to who would obey us, we came to the conclusion that obedience could be expected from children alone, whose minds being tender could be moulded in any way, we chose.
-Having come to this conclusion, we went wherever school-boys played at cricket and began by our exhortations to create in their minds a dislike for cricket and a taste for native games.
+But after the lapse of a few days we found that they could be of no use to us, because we needed such men as would carry out our orders, while the friends whom we had gathered together did not seem inclined to do this.
+Taking us to be illiterate, they used to make an ostentatious display of their learning in our presence.+++(5)+++ Moreover they did not seem to have that pure devotion to religion which we had.
+Consequently we broke off our connection with them.
+Then on reflecting as to who would obey us, we came to the conclusion that obedience could be expected from children alone, whose minds being tender could be moulded in any way, we chose.+++(5)+++ Having come to this conclusion, we went wherever school-boys played at cricket and began by our exhortations to create in their minds a dislike for cricket and a taste for native games.
 We, could secure only eight boys at the outset and with them we went up the hillock situated below Parvati.
 We first told them to play badabadi and after two or three days we brought two or three slings and began to teach them how to throw stones.
 On these occasions many other boys used to come up there.
-As we gave them the same advice, the number of boys began to increase until it reached
-150. So many boys did not assemble every day.
+As we gave them the same advice, the number of boys began to increase until it reached 150.+++(5)+++ So many boys did not assemble every day.
 They used to assemble at their convenience.

 ### RULES FOR THE TRAINEES
 We afterwards framed (the following) rules for the club :—(1) Every boy shall implicitly obey both of us.
 (2) Those desirous of joining the club shall pay to the head of the institution the sum of